MCJack123/vscode-craftos-pc/README.md

 * Switching to another tab and back may cause keyboard input to stop working.
   * Workaround: Switch windows and back to make the keyboard work again.
-* There may be some latency in
+* There may be some latency when typing things into the terminal.

 ## Release Notes